Falling efficiency, lack of focus, no drive. Sounds like I’m talking about spring avitaminosis, right?

 Lastly, Problems list encountered challenges and pitfalls.
 Some leave correcting mistakes for last, but it is highly recommended to do this throughout the project.

 When you keep in mind these three things, you already have what it takes to write a simple report.
+When you first log into Weekdone after signing up, these three categories are the ones in the default weekly status update form.
 Furthermore, if you really want to succeed in communicating the details and nuances of progress reports, you have to take note of three questions: Who, How and What.

 The most important part of progress reports is your team.
 Michele Puccio, Sales Director of Arrow says that progress reports helped him “stay connected with the team”.
 This is why your immediate focus should be on your colleagues and team dynamics.